Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Abstract

 \section{Abstract}

-We introduce an approach to designing FPGA-accelerated middleboxes that simplifies development, debugging, and performance tuning by decoupling the tasks of hardware accelerator implementation and software application programming.
-Shire is a framework that links hardware accelerators to a high-performance packet processing pipeline through a standardized hardware/software interface.
+0.15em We introduce an approach to designing FPGA-accelerated middleboxes that simplifies development, debugging, and performance tuning by decoupling the tasks of hardware-accelerator implementation and software-application programming. \fname is a framework that links hardware accelerators to a high-performance packet processing pipeline through a standardized hardware/software interface.
 This separation of concerns allows hardware developers to focus on optimizing custom accelerators while freeing software programmers to reuse, configure, and debug accelerators in a fashion akin to software libraries.
-We show the benefits of Shire framework by building a firewall based on a large blacklist and porting the Pigasus IDS pattern-matching accelerator in less than a month.
-Our experiments demonstrate Shire delivers high performance, serving $\sim$200~Gbps of traffic while adding only 0.7--7 microseconds of latency.
+We show the benefits of the \fname framework by building a firewall based on a large blacklist and porting the Pigasus IDS pattern-matching accelerator in less than a month.
+Our experiments demonstrate that \fname delivers high performance, serving $\sim$200~Gbps of traffic while adding only 0.7--7 microseconds of latency.